-a location 140 feet upstream of the Oak Grove Road; the following three Lockatcong Creek Tributaries within Kingwood Township, Lockatcong Creek Tributary No. 1 from the mouth upstream to Kingwood Road; Muddy Run from the mouth upstream to Fitzer Road; Lockatcong Creek Tributary No. 2 from the mouth upstream to 140 feet north of Oak Grove Road; Little Nishisakawick Creek from the confluence with the Delaware River within Frenchtown Borough upstream to the Frenchtown Borough-Kingwood Township Boundary; Nishisakawick Creek from the confluence with the Delaware River upstream to the Frenchtown Borough easterly municipal boundary; Harihokake Creek within Alexandria Township from the confluence with the Delaware River in Milford Borough upstream to Spring Garden Road in Holland Township; Milford Creek from the confluence with the Delaware River upstream to Spring Garden Road in Holland Township and Quequacommisacong Creek from the confluence with Milford Creek upstream to the Borough of Milford-Holland Township Boundary; Milford Creek Tributary No. 1 within Holland Township from the confluence with Milford Creek upstream to Spring Garden Road; Musconetcong River from the confluence with the Delaware River upstream to Conrail Bridge at the Pohatcong Township-Bloomsburg Boundary; Pohatcong Creek within Pohatcong Township from the confluence with the Delaware River upstream to municipal boundary upstream of the Conrail embankment; Pohatcong Creek Tributary No. 1 from the mouth upstream 1.686 feet in Pohatcong Township; Lopatcong Creek from the confluence with the Delaware River upstream through Phillipsburg Town and Lopatcong and Harmony Townships to a location 710 feet upstream of Hartman Drive; Buckhorn Creek within Harmony Township from the confluence with the Delaware River upstream to the Harmony-White Township Boundary, and Buckhorn Creek Tributary No. 1 from the confluence with Buckhorn Creek upstream 3,205 feet within Harmony Township, within the Counties of Hunterdon and War-Approximately 2,100 feet downstream from Dam Site No. 20 upstream to the Old York Road, Bridegroom Run from its mouth to a point approximately 3,300 feet upstream from the Old Trenton Road, Hancock Creek from its mouth to a point approximately 3,900 feet upstream, New Sharon Branch from its mouth to a point approximately 5,200 feet upstream from the Egglington Road and the North Tributary of New Council Adoption Date Stream
+1 imits near the Lambertville City-Delaware Township Boundary up-stream to Route 179 in West Amwell Township: Brookville Creek from the confluence with Delaware River at the Delaware Township-Stockton Borough Borough Boundary upstream 3,752 feet to a location in Delaware Township: Wickecheoke Creek from the confluence with the Delaware River at the Stockton Borough-Delaware Township Boundary upstream to a location in Delaware Township at Rosemont-Ringoes Road: Lockatcong Creek within Kingwood Township from the Delaware Township-J Kingwood Township Boundary upstream to a location 140 feet upstream of the Oak Grove Road; the following three Lockateong Creek Tributaries within Kingwood Township, Lockatcong Creek Tributary No. 1 from the mouth upstream to Kingwood Road; Muddy Run from the mouth upstream to Fitzer Road; Lockatcong Creek Tributary No. 2 from the mouth upstream to 140 feet north of Oak Grove Road; Little Nishisakawick Creek from the confluence with the Delaware River within Frenchtown Borough upstream to the Frenchtown Borough-Kingwood Township Boundary; Nishisakawick Creek from the confluence with the Delaware River upstream to the Frenchtown Borough casterly municipal boundary; Harihokake Creek within Alexandria Township from the confluence with the Delaware River in Milford Borough upstream to Spring Garden Road in Holland Township; Milford Creek from the confluence with the Delaware River upstream to Spring Garden Road in Holland Township and Quequacommisacong Creek from the confluence with Milford Creek upstream to the Borough of Milford-Holland Township Boundary; Milford Creek Tribu-tary No. 1 within Holland Township from the confluence with Milford Creek upstream to Spring Garden Road: Musconetcone River from the confluence with the Delaware River upstream to Conrail Bridge at the Pohatcong Township-Bloomsburg Boundary; Pohatcong Creek within Pohatcong Township from the confluence with the Delaware River upstream to municipal boundary upstream of the Conrail embankment; Pohatcong Creek Tributary No. 1 from the mouth upstream 1,686 feet in Pohatcong Township; Lopatcong Creek from the confluence with the Delaware River upstream through Phillipsburg Town and Lopatcong and Harmony Townships to a location 710 feet upstream of Hartman Drive; Buckhorn Creek within Harmony Township from the confluence with the Delaware River upstream to the Harmony-White

-24. 8-25-78 Assunpink Creek Plates A-1 and A-2
+Council Adoption Date Stream Limits Турс 23.
+6-4-80 Assunpink Creek

-Pond Run Plates 25.
-6-9-80 P-1 to P-3
+24. 8-25-78 Assunpink Creck Plates A-I and A-2 Pond Run Plates 25.
+6-9-80 P-1 to P-3 the confluence with Buckhorn Creck upstream 3,205 feet within Harmony Township, within the Counties of Hunterdon and WarTyn

-26. 6-9-80 North Branch of Run
+North Branch of 26.
+6-9-80 Run